rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ### `lsyncd` Systemd Service

 With the RPM install method, the systemd service will be installed for you, but if you choose to install from source, you will need to create the systemd service.
 While you can start the binary without the systemd service, we want to ensure that it *does* start on boot.
-If not, a server reboot would stop your synchronization effort and if you forgot to start it again, which is highly likely.
-That could be very embarrassing for any systems administrator!
+If not, a server reboot would stop your synchronization effort.
+If you forgot to start it again, which is highly likely, that would be a problem for any systems administrator!

 Creating the systemd service is not terribly difficult, though, and will save you time in the long run.

 #### Create The `lsyncd` Service File

 This file can be created anywhere, even in the root directory of your server.
-When created, you can move it the right location.
+When created, you can move it to the right location.

 `vi /root/lsyncd.service`